ChiragKalra/IndianFoodClassifier/README.md

 # IndianFoodClassifier

 ## About
-This is a Image Classifier based on Mobile Net V3 trained on Indian Food Datasets.
+This is an Image Classifier based on Mobile Net V3 trained on Indian Food Datasets.

-## Usage
+## UsageCancel changes
 TFlite models with labels are generated and can be used natively with Android ML binding.

 ## Owners